 Step 4: Calculating future damages

-Personal injury damages often extend beyond today.
+Personal injury often extends beyond today.
 The following are considered:

 -